Though VPNs have long been on the global market of cybersecurity tools, nowadays, they’ve become increasingly popular.

 4. Use public WiFi safely

 People love to use public Wi-Fi, but often they do not acknowledge that free Wi-Fi networks are very unsafe, and all the traffic that goes through them can be easily picked up by thieves.

 Now, you have to realize that public Wi-Fi is quite different from the WiFi that you have at your house.

 For example, when you’re logging into your email or social media account at home, your router uses a built-in firewall to encrypt your sensitive data and keep it protected.

-However, routers that share public Wi-Fi do not provide any encryption and can be exploited by anybody.
+However, routers that share public Wi-Fi do not provide any encryption and can be exploited literally by anybody.

 Therefore, it is always wise to encrypt your traffic with a VPN each time you connect to public WiFi.